yasirkula/UnityRuntimeInspector/README.md

   5. It must be serializable or *Debug Mode* must be enabled
   - So, to expose only a specific set of variables for a given type, you can hide all of its variables by entering an asterisk to its *Hidden Variables* and then entering the set of exposed variables to its *Exposed Variables*

-You are advised not to change the **InternalSettings** but create a separate Settings asset and add it to the **Settings** array of the inspector if you want to tweak its settings.
-Otherwise, when *InternalSettings* is changed on an update, your settings might be overridden.
+While changing the inspector's settings, you are advised not to touch **InternalSettings**; instead create a separate Settings asset and add it to the **Settings** array of the inspector.
+Otherwise, when *InternalSettings* is changed in an update, your settings might get overridden.

 ### D.2.
 HIERARCHY